esscorp/s3/README.md

 - **Download:** download file object.
 - **Exists:** checks if the file exists.
 - **Head:** get file head object.
+- **IsDownloadable:** checks if the file is downloadable.
+Downloadable files have their header ContentDisposition set to 'attachment'.
 - **UrlPrivate:** get private url with an expiration which can be used for img tags.
 - **UrlDownload:** get private url with an expiration which can be used for downloads.
 - **UrlUpload:** get private url with an expiration which can be used for uploads.

+> todo: Document the significance of setting the `ContentDisposition` to attachment.

 ## Install